pymor/pymor/docs/source/tutorial_external_solver.rst

     :lines: 60-61
     :language: cpp

-Next we define read only properties on the Python side named after and delegated to the members of the C++ class.
+Next, we define read-only properties on the Python side named after and delegated to the members of the C++ class.

 .. literalinclude:: minimal_cpp_demo/model.cc
     :lines: 62-63
     :language: cpp

-And the last `DiffusionOperator` related line exposes the function call to apply in the same way:
+And the last `DiffusionOperator`-related line exposes the function call to apply in the same way:

 .. literalinclude:: minimal_cpp_demo/model.cc
     :lines: 64